paulcosmos/new-world-template/content/reviews/review-4.md

 ---
-title: Peter
+title: House Rewire
 type: review
 rating: 5
-location:
+location: London, DA5
 ---

-Very friendly, showed up on time every day and went above and beyond to please us.
-I couldn’t recommend {{<company>}} enough.
+Very professional, polite, friendly.
+Offered advice and helped with multiple other tasks, sourced better equipment for us.
+We have already recommended to a family member and will continue to highly recommend.
+Thankyou